riotchat/riot.js/README.md

 </div>

 ## Get Started
-To use Riot.js in Node or with webpack, install it with
+To use Riot.js in Node.js or with Webpack, install it with
 ```bash
 npm install --save riot.js
 ```